Last updated on July 9, 2026

 Is rent up or down in Highland Park?

-Average rent prices in Highland Park have remained the same over the last month and have increased by 21% since last year.
+Average rent prices in Highland Park have increased by 73% over the last month and have decreased by 27% since last year.

 How does Highland Park rent compare to the national average?